Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: An effective theory

-Eq. (\ref{sclddfeq}) is the spherically symmetric Lane-Emden equation for infinite polytropic index, which is often referred to as the Emden equation.\cite{Emden} Various techniques have been employed to obtain their solutions, and their application to galactic dynamics has been discussed.
+Eq. (\ref{sclddfeq}) is the spherically symmetric Lane-Emden equation for infinite polytropic index, which is often referred to as the Emden equation.\cite{Emden} Various techniques have been employed to obtain its solutions, and application to galactic dynamics has been discussed.
 (See for example, \cite{Peebles:1994xt},\cite{Liu:1995db},\cite{Natarajan:1996ic},\cite{Mishchenko:2003in}.
-Axially symmetric solutions with rotation have also been obtained.\cite{Christodoulou:2007br}) The boundary conditions for this equation are standardly imposed at the origin, where the gravitational force is required to vanish, i.e., $ \frac{d\chi}{dx}\Big|_{x=0}=0$.\footnote{$\chi$ is often set to zero, as well, at the origin, but this is a gauge condition which can be removed with a redefinition of $\kappa$.} Such boundary conditions lead to solutions known as isothermal spheres.
+Axially symmetric solutions with rotation have also been obtained.\cite{Christodoulou:2007br}) Boundary conditions for this equation are standardly imposed at the origin, where the gravitational force is required to vanish, i.e., $ \frac{d\chi}{dx}\Big|_{x=0}=0$.\footnote{$\chi$ is often set to zero, as well, at the origin, but this is a gauge condition which can be removed with a redefinition of $\kappa$.} This boundary condition leads to a solution known as the isothermal sphere, which was first found by Emden.

+In our case, the Boltzmann gas description is not valid outside the domain $ 1\le x\le x_{ {\tt max}}$, and it is then appropriate to impose boundary conditions at $x=1$, as we have done in (\ref{bcsntrmsfx}).
+A two-parameter (i.e., $\kappa$ and $\tau$) family of solutions to the Emden equations result from the boundary conditions (\ref{bcsntrmsfx}).